pietroalbini/lektor-minify/README.md

-# lektor-minify-assets
+# lektor-minify

-This plugin allows you to minify the static assets of your [Lektor][lektor] project directly from the build process, without any additional tool.
+This plugin allows you to minify the build artifacts of your [Lektor][lektor] project during the build process, without any additional tool.
+It currently supports minifying CSS and JS files.

+The plugin only minifies the files changed during the last build, avoiding slowing down the build if your project consists of a lot of files.
 Internally it uses the [rcssmin][rcssmin] and [rjsmin][rjsmin] libraries, and it's released under the MIT license.

 ## Installation

-If you want to use lektor-minify-assets in your project, you can to execute the following command in your Lektor project folder:
+If you want to use lektor-minify in your project, you can to execute the following command in your Lektor project folder:

 ```
-$ lektor plugins add lektor-minify-assets
+$ lektor plugins add lektor-minify
 ```

 After you did that, it's good to clear the build cache: the plugin only